 Delete subsection 109.06(e) and replace with the following:

 Prompt Payment.
 The Contractor shall pay subcontractors and suppliers for all work that has been satisfactorily completed within seven calendar days after receiving payment for work from the Local Public Agency (LPA).
 For the purpose of this section only, work shall be considered satisfactorily complete when the LPA has made payment for the work.
-The Contractor shall include in all subcontracts a provision that this requirement for prompt payment to subcontractors and suppliers must be included in all subcontracts at every tier.
+The Contractor's subcontracts shall include a prompt payment provision, requiring prompt payment for all subcontractors and suppliers..
 The Contractor shall ensure that all subcontractors and suppliers at every tier are promptly paid.
 If the Contractor or its subcontractors fail to comply with this provision, the Engineer will not authorize further progress payment for work performed directly by the Contractor or the noncompliant subcontractor until making the required payments.
 The Engineer will continue to authorize progress payments for work performed by compliant subcontractors.

 Delete subsection 109.06(f)5 and replace with the following: